Fullers crashes Govt's EV party with hybrid ferry plan

 EV Maritime's fully electric boat

-The Herald understands the two EV Maritime ferries that will be unveiled today - or at least their plans - will be essentially the same as a design shown by CEO Michael Eaglen in July last year, but with the addition of open-top seating.
+The two EV Maritime ferries unveiled today were essentially the same as a design shown by CEO Michael Eaglen in July last year, but with the addition of open-top seating.

 That design allowed for up to 200 passengers, with special areas for bikes and scooters.
-Its top speed of 28 knots (or roughly the same as today's diesels).
+Its top speed of 25 knots (roughly the same as today's diesels) and a range of 40km.

 Eaglen said a key element of EV Maritime's approach is a standard ferry design, capable of either the calm inner-harbour sailing to Hobsonville Pt or an open-sea jaunt to Gulf Harbour.
 He also saw EVs lending themselves to more frequent sailings during the day, so people used ferries for getting around as well as a commute to the office.

-Note: This story has been updated to reflect a correction from Energy Ministery Megan Woods' office.
-Woods' original statement said AT would both own and operate the EV ferries built by EV Maritime.
-Her office later updated that AT would own the ferries, but that the operation contract was yet to be decided.